AI Research · Workplace Strategy

 AWA has spent more than 30 years on workplace transformation, shaping how organisations get work done.
 In that time, AI has reshaped knowledge work more than any technology before it, changing what organisations need from their offices, their teams, and their leaders.
 We built this AI impact report as part of our ongoing AI transformation and workplace strategy work, for the CHROs, Heads of Real Estate, and operations leaders now planning around it.

 Behind the report sits AWA’s task-level model of 412 UK occupations under ONS SOC 2020, each decomposed into 18 task categories and scored against peer-reviewed AI exposure research.
-The model captures four capability scenarios with sector-specific adoption discounts.
+The model runs Low, Central and High scenarios across 3, 5 and 10-year horizons with sector-specific adoption discounts, and nets gross contraction against new-role creation on a timeline paced by the capability gap.
 Workforce stress benchmarks reference Mental Health UK’s 2026 Burnout Report.

 1